andresdiazp/Electron-In-Fields/README.md

 # Electron-In-Fields
-Simulation of the movement of an electron in Electric and Magnetic Fields
+Simulation of the movement of an electron in Electric and Magnetic Fields solving the movement ecuations with the Euler numeric method